Youth and women underrepresented in politics

 Together with our local partner One-Text Initiative (OTI) we supported the youth politicians of Sri Lanka to co-operate across political, ethnic and religious lines in 2015–2016.
 A series of workshops were organised that brought together youth politicians from the five party blocks represented in the country’s Parliament to discuss, learn and search for joint solutions and to establish peaceful and constructive political dialogue.
 A delegation of young Finnish MP’s visited the programme to provide trainings and take part in the dialogue.

-In a new pilot project, started in 2019, Demo Finland and OTI enhanced the political participation of women using a similar approach.
+In a pilot project, started in 2019, Demo Finland and OTI enhanced the political participation of women using a similar approach.
 Women politicians from 12 districts were supported in building connections with each other and also with women parliamentarians and political party leaders.
 Women politicians were also trained on Sri Lankan as well as international gender equality instruments, working with media and using social media in political work.

 In 2020–2022, Demo Finland and OTI will continue the work of the pilot project on three different themes: the knowledge and skills of local level women politicians, the support of party leaders for women politicians and the visibility of the role of women politicians in the media.
 Advocacy work is carried out, for example, to ensure that parties promote the participation of women in party leadership and in the nomination of candidates for elections.